Nuzvid: Governance

 Nuzvid municipality is the civic body of the city.
 It is a I–Grade Municipality, which was constituted in the year 1983.
 It is spread over an area of 28.69 km2 and has 32 election wards.

 Economy

-The Mango orchards are in abundance with Banginapalli, Totapuri varieties, those are even exported to foreign countries.
+The Mango orchards are in abundance with Chinna rasalu, Banginapalli, Totapuri varieties, those are even exported to foreign countries.
 It even generates revenue for Vijayawada railway division of South Central Railway zone, in terms of freight loading.
 In the year, 2009–10, 34,314 tonnes of mangoes were loaded to generate an income of ₹5.12 crore.

 Transport

 The town has a total road length of 153.60 km.
 The Tiruvuru road connects it with NH 221 in the north-west and the Hanuman Junction road connects it to NH 5 in the south-east.
 The Andhra Pradesh State Road Transport Corporation operates bus services from Nuzvid bus station.
 Nuzvid railway station is under the jurisdiction of Vijayawada railway division of South Central Railway zone.
 It is situated on the Howrah-Chennai main line.